18 May 2020

 The symptoms of the corona virus are fever, cough, shortness of breath, muscle pain, fatigue, runny nose, nausea and diarhhoea.
 Loss of the sense of smell and/or taste have also been reported as symptoms of a COVID-19 infection.

 An agricultural entrepreneur should plan in advance the necessary supportive measures for farm work, in case they themselves fall ill.
 An entrepreneur must aim to stop the disease from spreading to other members of their family.
 They must also avoid working, moving around in the production spaces or the farm’s vehicles while ill.
+Especially on fur farms (raccoon dogs, minks) infections to animals need to be prevented.

 An employee must notify the employer of their illness as quickly as possible.
 If the employer demands a doctor’s certificate for sick leave, they must contact the health centre or occupational health services via phone or online applications provided by the services.